LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `zoom_url_suffix(Suffix)`
 	extension for linked diagrams (an atom; default is `'.svg'`)

-To generate diagrams that can be relocated in the local file system without breaking the links to directories and files, use the `directory_paths(true)` option.

 The option `omit_path_prefixes(Prefixes)` with a non-empty list of prefixes should be used together with the option `directory_paths(true)`, in particular when generating library, directory, or file diagrams that reference external